bugggggggg/bugggggggg.github.io/_posts/2023-04-23-literature-review.md

     - use the first three line of a table in prompt.
     - fixed in-context learning or use SentenceBERT and similarity to find the top-k relavent one.

+## A Static Evaluation of Code Completion by Large Language Models
+- do evaluation using Abstract Syntax Trees